clintonboys/clintonboys.github.io/now/index.md

 ### Other stuff

-- My son Leo was born in February so much of my time at the moment is devoted to him.
+- My son Leo was born in February and much of my time at the moment is devoted to him.
 - I am reading on and off about quantum computing; in particular from [this](https://quantum.country/qcvc) source which has been very enjoyable.
 My goal here is to try and understand Shor's algorithm for quantum factorisation and why this has the theoretical capacity to upend RSA cryptography.

 #### Books